 You can build your starter up or scale it back anytime you need to.

-No matter how much starter you keep, you’ll feed it using a ratio of 1 part starter, 1 part flour, and 1 part water by weight (e.g. 100 grams starter, 100 grams flour, and 100 grams water).
+No matter how big your starter, a base feeding ratio is 1 part starter, 1 part flour, and 1 part water by weight.
+An example would be 100 grams starter, 100 grams flour, and 100 grams water.

 Note: Feeding a starter with equal weights flour and water maintains a “100% hydration starter.”
 This consistency of starter is standard for most sourdough bread recipes.

-Basically, you shouldn’t feed a large amount of sourdough starter a smaller ratio of flour and water.
-Feed it at least its own weight in new flour and then add water to match the weight of the flour.
-(Remove extra starter first if you have too much.)
+But notice that we feed it at least its own weight in new flour and then add water to match the weight of the flour.
+You shouldn’t feed a sourdough starter a smaller ratio of flour and water.

-You can build your starter up with successive feedings (allowing it to peak in between feedings) if you really need a generous amount.
+You can build your starter up with successive feedings (allowing it to peak in between feedings) if you really need a large amount.

 Always insure you’ll end up with enough ripe starter to save some for next time after you take what you need for a recipe.